dfsw/Just-Natural-Expansion/README.md

 ```

 #### Steam
-Can be found by searching for "Just Natural Expansion" in the Steam Workshop for Cookie Clicker
+Link to [Mod Loader](https://steamcommunity.com/sharedfiles/filedetails/?id=3572744159) on Steam.
+You can also search for Just Natural Expansion in the Cookie Clicker Steam Workshop.

 #### Console (untested - but should work in theory)
 ```javascript